fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 > assholes ... and you are the perfect character for chapter 13.

 Except for him, everyone started laughing.
 He got and kept quiet.
-This was Suttons' first encounter with a book about assholes, and it portraits several central themes perfectly:
+This was Sutton's' first encounter with a book about assholes, and it portraits several central themes perfectly:

 - A small number of creeps is sufficient to let everyones warmth and sincerity